In General

 the Controller

-Again, I was originally going to go with Plum Cove's controller, they offer what was previously sold by Diverse Electronic Services.
+Again, I was originally going to go with Plum Cove's controller - they offer what was previously sold by Diverse Electronic Services.

 The 6 pin connectors will be "strapped" so that depending on which end the hand controller is plugged into, the end facing you on the riding car will always be "the rear" for direction purposes.
 This means it doesn't matter which way you put the thing on the track.
 Nice thing about them thar transit cars, huh?
 We accomplish by using a hi-current DPDT (double-pole, double-throw) relay, which will swap the controller output leads.

-The output of the controller will also be used to control which end the headlights light up on, another simple task.
+The output of the controller will also be used to control which end the headlights light up on, another simple task with electronics :-).
+All you have to do is sense the polaity of either output....

 I would also like to put an R/C control in it too, that would be cool.
 If I do that, I bought a flashing yellow light to put on top of the subway car so people know it's moving by itself! :-) :-)

 The drawing below is my reproduction of the schematic that comes with the Plum Cove controller.
 The P/C version was very difficult to read, so I decided to redraw it.
 I enjoy doing drawings, so why not.
-Plus, I added a few more details such as the guts of the hand controller, pinout for the 7 pin connector, the battery connections, and the motor connections.
+Plus, I added a few more details such as the guts of the hand controller, pinout for their 7 pin connector, the battery connections, and the motor connections.
 They have since made a change to the wiring, but I cannot find my original Corel file in order to make the change. :-(

 Eventually, I would like to duplicate this set-up below on the riding car.
 The throttle and -removable- reverse lever is on the left, the brake stand is on the right.
 The dead man control is incorporated into the throttle control, and if you notice, it is in the "up" position, and must be kept in the "down" position to operate.
 I believe (but not 100% sure), that it is a standard 8 position throttle, where the 1st four are parallel connections and the high speed (2nd four) are series connections.
 I also have to check, but they might be the series resistors your looking at on the side of the car, in white, between the two air tanks.